Thomas

 • Both have been dinged for being too partisan and not collaborative where evident.
 In our opinion, being too doctrinaire or an obstructionist to good government in the 21st century does not get one a good grade from Thomas.

-We also indicate what we believe might be the outcome of these Members’ 2024 elections today.
-The majority of House members were re-elected in 2022.
-One of the two United States Senators is up for re-election this season.
+We also indicate what we believe might be the outcome of these Members’ 2026 elections today.
+The majority of House members were re-elected in 2024.
+Neither of the two United States Senators is up for re-election this season.

 Our prospect ratings fall into three categories: